-Just like the cause of AA, it’s unknown why the immune system starts to attack a man’s beard hair.
-Patients have often thought that it’s triggered by an injury, shock or by another kind of autoimmune disease.
+Just like the cause of AA, it’s unknown why the immune system starts to attack the beard hair in these cases of alopecia barbae.
+It often appears in a more defined pattern than other types of patchy beard issues.
+Patients have typically thought that it’s triggered by an injury, shock or by another kind of autoimmune disease.
 Furthermore, research is still being conducted to determine why the hair follicles are rejected by the immune system.

 - Genetics – There is a greater risk of developing beard alopecia if there is someone in your family who also has a form of alopecia.

 - Other Alopecias – If you have a form of alopecia that’s affecting your scalp hair or someone else on your body, then there is a chance that it can develop into AAB.

 How Do You Know if You Have Alopecia From an Autoimmune Disease?

 There are some common medical conditions that are frequently misdiagnosed as Alopecia Areata Barbae.
 In fact, the clinical symptoms of AAB are very similar to ringworm, and the side effects of chemotherapy.

 Symptoms of ringworm include scaly bald patches on your beard (or anywhere on your body), itchy skin, hair loss and a ring-shaped rash.
 Ringworm is an infection caused by dermatophyte fungus, typically called Tinea Barbae.
 This can be remedied with antifungal drugs taken orally.